lamhq/tech-notes/pages/devops/aws/compute/ec2/overview.md

 - Previously attached data volumes are reattached and the instance retains its instance ID.

 You can hibernate an instance only if it's enabled for hibernation and it meets the hibernation prerequisites (regions, AMIs, instance families, etc.,).

+## High Availability Approaches For Compute

+Horizontally scalable architectures are preferred because risk can be spread across multiple smaller machines versus one large machine.

+Reserved instances are the only way to guarantee that resources will be available when needed.

+Auto Scaling and Elastic Load Balancing work together to provide automated recovery by maintaining minimum instances.

+Amazon Route 53 health checks also provide "self-healing" redirection of traffic.